Occupy Wall Street Guest Blog By Jordan

 So in any case, I have no idea if Felicity’s arrest had anything to do with it, but I sure hope not.
 Sparking a huge protest of naysayers who seem to be fighting against everything and could be happier when the police are forced to intervene is not something that I would ever put my name on.
 Spreading fear, inconveniencing the general public and hoping for the next shot of someone getting slammed to the ground by police is not something I am willing to support.

 In closing I just want to add a couple of points.
-If these protesters care so much about the various issues then why haven’t they sent people to staff soup kitchens, clean up city parks or do anything that would impact the city in a positive manner… They have probably cost the city millions by now so don’t you think it is only fair if they were to shoulder some of the burden by helping out the people of NY?
+If these protesters care so much about the various issues then why haven’t they sent people to staff soup kitchens, clean up city parks or do anything that would impact the city in a positive manner… They have probably cost the city millions by now so don’t you think it is only fair if they were to shoulder some of the burden by helping out the people of New York City?
 Or are they simply going to continue yelling and screaming till we NY’ers are forced to pay more in taxes to cover the expense that they are creating?

 As for Felicity – we still are not too sure why she was arrested, but she is due in court next month so send her tons of positive energies!